-Every safety plan should encompass the range of weather hazards that occurs in the region and should include all aspects of the event, including participants, vendors, spectators, staff, and volunteers.
-Depending on the nature of the event you may also consider transportation (shuttles, etc.) and accommodations for special needs.
-Developing a practical and effective plan typically involves working with organizers and staff, alongside local emergency management.
+Every safety plan should encompass the range of weather hazards that occurs in the region and should include transportation and special needs populations in addition to normal operations.
+Developing a practical and effective plan typically involves working with the administrators and staff or each facility to implement the plan.